vincentchachere/Azure-Network-Protocols/README.md

 - 3rd Linux Command: `pwd`

-  - *This stands for `Print Working Directory`, writes the full pathname of the current working directory to the standard output.*
+  - *This stands for `Print Working Directory`, this command writes the full pathname of the current working directory to the standard output.*

 - 4th Linux Command: `ls`

-  - *This stands for `List`, this is a command to list computer files and directories in Unix and Unix-like operating systems.*
+  - *This stands for `List`, this is a command that lists computer files and directories in Unix and Unix-like operating systems.*

 - 5th Linux Command: `touch`